lucas-castillo/samplr/README.md

 ## Installation

+You can install samplr from CRAN:

+    install.packages("samplr")

-You can install the released version of samplr from [Github](https://github.com/lucas-castillo/samplr) with:
+or install the development version from [Github](https://github.com/lucas-castillo/samplr) with:

     devtools::install_github("lucas-castillo/samplr")

-or alternatively use the `remotes` package
+or alternatively using the `remotes` package

     remotes::install_github("lucas-castillo/samplr")

-### Installing on MacOS
+### Installing development version on MacOS

-If installing on MacOS, you will need the following prior to
+If you are installing the development version on MacOS, you will need the following prior to installation:
-installation:

 1. Apple’s ‘Command Line Tools’: these can be (re-)installed by running `xcode-select --install` in a terminal.
 You may also check if those are already installed by running `pkgbuild::check_build_tools()` in R.
 2. A Fortran compiler.
 Installers for gfortran are available [here](https://github.com/fxcoudert/gfortran-for-macOS/releases/).
     This installs into `/usr/local/gfortran`.